 Para leer en Español, Haz Click Aqui.

-Charro beans is basically a Mexican style soup, consisting of pinto beans submerged in a broth full of amazing flavors that come from many different types of meat like beef franks, chorizo, ham, and bacon.
+Charro beans is a Mexican style soup, consisting of pinto beans submerged in a broth full of amazing flavors.
+The flavors come from many different types of meat like beef franks, chorizo, ham, and bacon.

-Even though the most popular way to make this is as a thinner soup, there are some other variations in which you can add corn starch to thicken it up a little bit.
+Even though the most popular way to make this is as a thin soup, there are some other variations in which you can add corn starch to thicken it up a little bit.

 Charro beans are an excellent option to go along with any type of grilled meat and also tacos.
 Just like I love eating pozole on cold days (which we have a lot of here in Colorado), I also love enjoying charro beans on those days as well.